fjarri-attic/oldi-hero-translation/hero_en.md

 Amphitryon had fallen behind, letting the soldiers pass him, and now rode last, listening to the long-familiar song with an inexplicable ache.
 The horses tossed their heads, straining to bolt forward, but he held them back stubbornly and looked about, as though trying to spot, in the clouds over the sea or in the thistles pushing up through the scattered stones, the cause of his state - to understand it, and become the Amphitryon he used to be.
 Had he been a philosopher, he might have said that the moment had come when a man understands that everything, just now, was fine - but would never be better again.

 No, he was no philosopher.
-He was a mercenary soldier, then a lawagetas [a Mycenaean military title - leader of the host, second in rank only to the wanax], a mercenary commander; he always grew angry when people called him a hero, and so he simply listened to the song, breathed deep, and did not notice how the waves licked the gray stone of the cliffs with ever greater fury, climbing higher and higher, while Notus, the wandering south wind, had long since fled back to his home among the winds, frightened by something, or perhaps simply remembering urgent business elsewhere.
+He was a mercenary soldier, then a lavaget, a mercenary commander; he always grew angry when people called him a hero, and so he simply listened to the song, breathed deep, and did not notice how the waves licked the gray stone of the cliffs with ever greater fury, climbing higher and higher, while Notus, the wandering south wind, had long since fled back to his home among the winds, frightened by something, or perhaps simply remembering urgent business elsewhere.

 "Ha-a-ai, a storm over the sea..."